Bigguysahaj/30-days-of-Javascript/i-can-solve-sudoku/README.md

-Won't word because I took out the API key.
+This project won't work as planned because I took out the API key.
-The api I used for this is subscription based and exceeding the usage would cost my pocket.
+The api I used for this is subscription based and exceeding the daily limit usage would cost my pocket.

 </br>
 In future, I'm planning to either get a non subcription based api.